nesar/MICA/docs/PRODUCT_OVERVIEW.md

 - Key findings and insights
 - Supporting evidence and citations
 - Data visualizations when relevant
-- A downloadable PDF report
+- A PDF report

 ### 5. Ask Follow-Up Questions
-The conversation doesn't end there.
 Ask follow-up questions, request deeper analysis, or explore related topics.
 MICA remembers the context of your session.

 ---